sebhz/astro/sundial/README.md

 The center of the sundial is the convergence point of all hour lines.

 ## Perpendicular vs polar stylus
-The perpendicular stylus has length `a`, is perpendicular to the sundial's plane and located at the origin of the coordinate system.
+The perpendicular stylus has length `s`, is perpendicular to the sundial's plane and located at the origin of the coordinate system.
 The current time is indicated by the *tip* of the perpendicular stylus.

 One can also use a *polar stylus*.
 Its base is located at the center of the sundial, its tip is the tip of the perpendicular stylus.